botpress/documentation-v12/docs/admin-dashboard/latest-release.md

 ---
 id: latest-releases
-sidebar_position: 1
+title: Latest Releases
 ---

-# Latest Releases

 ---------------

-:::note

-Hi
+:::caution

+Hi!
+Sorry, but this page is under construction!

 :::